mikosama326/ontag/README.md

 git clone https://github.com/mikosama326/ontag.git
 ~~~~
 Or download it as a ZIP or whatever.

 2. Navigate into folder where setup.py is

 3. Install using setuptools
 ~~~~
 pip install .
 ~~~~

 Or whatever suits your fancy.
 I highly recommend using virtualenv: [https://virtualenv.pypa.io/en/stable/]
 4. You'll install Click (for the CLI), TinyTag (for track metadata reading), TinyDB (for the database), and Colorama (for the color-coded output)

 ## Some output files you'll see:
 + musicdb.json : contains the actual database.
 + trimurthulu.txt : the config file.
+   - LIBPATH: default path to your music library
+   - That's all there is in here for now.
+Don't worry.
+I'll add stuff later.